Astthor/docker-fullstack/README.md

 Deploying a client-server application to docker.

+Instructions:
+Using docker, follow the 3 .txt guides named:
+# 1: setup-docker-network.txt
+# 2: backend-stormrider-docker-instructions.txt
+# 3: docker-frontend-instructions-stormrider.txt

+ABOUT:

 The application:
 A school project for a real client that needed an ecommmerce site that supported multiple languages for his business; selling riding equipment.
 Client opted for a different solution due to time constraints and upon our recommendations concerning security for the site.